-Reports: Aleppo neighborhood retaken by Syrian forces
+Aleppo: Syrian government makes big gains

 Now civilians are fleeing by the tens of thousands as the relentless airstrikes leave little hope of survival.

-An estimated 10,000 people had fled over the weekend by Sunday afternoon, civilians told CNN -- a number backed by Russian officials.
-The Syrian state-run news agency SANA put the figure at around 20,000.
+An estimated 10,000 people fled over the weekend, civilians told CNN -- a number backed by Russian officials.
+SANA put the figure at around 20,000.

 CNN Senior International Correspondent Fred Pleitgen witnessed thousands of civilians walking through the southern front lines, many gaunt with fatigue and malnutrition, as the children among them cried in fear.

-It is difficult to know how many civilians remain trapped in eastern Aleppo, but 100,000 are estimated to still be living in the enclave.
+It's difficult to know how many civilians remain trapped in eastern Aleppo, but 100,000 are estimated to still be living in the enclave.
 Some are beginning to return to neighborhoods retaken by government forces, faced with the daunting task of rebuilding their homes and communities.